visionik/vBRIEF/README.md

 - **Item abstract base**: Added `Item` as abstract base class for all contained entities (TodoItem, PlanItem, PlaybookItem)
 - **Tagged atomic**: Added universal `tags` field to Extension 3 - ALL entities (TodoList, TodoItem, Plan, PlanItem, Playbook, PlaybookItem) can now be tagged
 - **Unified container pattern**: All containers (TodoList, Plan, Playbook) now consistently use `.items` field
+- **Multiple containers per document**: Documents can now contain multiple containers of the same or different types (e.g., Plan + TodoList, multiple TodoLists).
+Minimum requirement: at least one container must be present.

 **Migration**: See `history/spec-v0.2.md` for previous version.
 Migration tools provided in atomic-classes-proposal.md.